Faster evaluation in Analytica 5.0

 For these parallelizable models, it is interesting to see a performance boost going from 1 to 4 threads, but not much from 4 to 8 threads.
 I think might be related the fact that my computer has 4 cores and 8 logical processors.
 I seems like the 4 cores may be the more important number. (?)

-The RP1 and ASB benchmarks show a strong improvement, whereas the PO5 benchmark is disappointing.
+The RP1 and ASB benchmarks show a strong improvement.
 I am aware that RP1 does a fair amount of Monte Carlo simulation (whereas I think Monte Carlo simulation may be a but underrepresented by the other models in the suite).
 ASB does a lot of arithmetic on very large arrays.
 So the speed-up on those is consistent with those types of models benefiting from the utilization of multiple cores.

 I am sure that future releases will continue to see improvements in evalutation speed, so I'll make an effort to repeat these benchmark measurements and report them in a blog posting with each new release.